First Year Academics: General Institute Requirements (GIRS)

 See the Chemistry page in this section for information about the differences among the Chemistry GIR subjects.

-View the Core Blitz video: Prof. John Essigman Presentation
+View the Chemistry GIR video: Prof. John Essigman

 In order to fulfill the Physics GIR, you'll need to take two of the introductory 12-unit subjects listed below.